KDE/digikam-doc/image_editor/effects_tools.rst

 The Solarization Effect
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Intensity control helps to preview the solarization by simply increasing it.
+The **Level** control helps to preview the solarization by simply increasing it.
 At about 50% intensity the image shows what was once chemically possible.
 If you further increase the effect it will finally become a negative image, a stage of inversion not achievable on photographic paper.

 .. figure:: images/editor_solarize.webp
     :alt: